mattermost/mattermost-developer-documentation/site/content/internal/gitlab-omnibus.md

     Changelog: other
     ```

-You can now test the build and submit a MR upstream.
+You can now test the build and submit an MR upstream.
 For an example of how the branch should look after that, see [here](https://gitlab.com/gitlab-org/omnibus-gitlab/-/merge_requests/5068).

 ### Building GitLab Omnibus

 As mentioned above, GitLab Omnibus is built in a Docker container containing all of the needed dependencies.
-To test it, the generated .deb package needs to be copied off of the Docker container and installed locally on the test server.
+To test it, the generated `.deb` package needs to be copied off of the Docker container and installed locally on the test server.
 Details on how to do that follow.

-These steps differ slightly from the more detailed ones available from GitLab ([link](https://gitlab.com/gitlab-org/omnibus-gitlab/-/blob/master/doc/build/build_package.md)) since they were changed to keep the git repository outside of Docker container, but they still work as of March 4, 2021.
+These steps differ slightly from the more detailed ones available from GitLab ([link](https://gitlab.com/gitlab-org/omnibus-gitlab/-/blob/master/doc/build/build_package.md)) since they were changed to keep the Git repository outside of Docker container, but they still work as of March 4, 2021.

 1. Get the current `BUILDER_IMAGE_REVISION` value from `.gitlab-ci.yml`.